-Victoria avec Bord en Or (VBO) is based on a classical design that was made popular by Queen Victoria.
-However the pattern Queen Victoria used is actually called “Queen Victoria” but has been modernized to become VBO.
-What is interesting to note is that Queen Victoria first saw and purchased this design at the Great Exhibition held in the United Kingdom in 1851 at that time the “Queen Victoria” pattern was called “Kakiemon” as it was renamed later, to commemorate her later on.
+Victoria avec Bord en Or (VBO) is based on a classical design that was made famous by Queen Victoria.
+However, the pattern Queen Victoria used is called “Queen Victoria” but has been modernized to become VBO.
+What is interesting to note is that Queen Victoria first saw and purchased this design at the Great Exhibition held in the United Kingdom in 1851.
+At that time, the “Queen Victoria” pattern was called “Kakiemon” and was renamed later to commemorate her.

-Apponyi, or Chinese Bouquet is also a redesign.
-Originally Count Apponyi ordered a dinner set for 60 people, painted with Indian Basket design.
+Apponyi or Chinese Bouquet is also a redesign.
+Originally Count Apponyi ordered a dinner set for 60 people, painted with the Indian Basket design.
 He wanted the set fast, as he had an upcoming gala dinner, where he wanted to impress the guests with a brand new Herend set.
-Herend did not have enough free painters at the time, therefore the head of painters came up with an idea.
-He proposed, a new, minimalistic version of Indian Basket.
-Apponyi accepted, the fresh looking design.
-This design was named Apponyi, or Chinese Bouquet, one of the most sold Herend designs for coffee sets and dinner sets.
+Herend did not have enough free painters at the time.
+Therefore the head of painters came up with an idea.
+He proposed a new, minimalistic version of Indian Basket.
+Apponyi accepted the fresh-looking design.
+This design was named Apponyi, or Chinese Bouquet, one of the most sold Herend designs for coffee and dinner sets.

-There are some patterns that were produced a very long time ago.
-Some designs were ended since the 1850’s.
+Some patterns were produced a very long time ago.
+Some designs have been ended since the 1850s.
 The main reason is as follows.
-Since then, people have changed a lot and have also changed their design interest and taste.
-Of course some patterns will stand the test of time and will never go out of fashion, while others might seem dated or out of style and need to be replaced.
+Since then, people have changed their design interests and tastes.
+Of course, some patterns will stand the test of time and never go out of fashion, while others might seem dated or out of style and need to be replaced.
 When a pattern is considered out of style, Herend does not produce it by default.
-Remember, Queen Victoria pattern is produced continuously since 1851, and was never considered out of style.
-Also,when the resellers stop ordering a certain pattern, Herend will not pressure the continuation of the production of that particular design.
+Remember, the Queen Victoria pattern has been made continuously since 1851 and was never felt out of style.
+Also, when the resellers stop ordering a specific pattern, Herend will not pressure the continuation of the production of that particular design.

 Still, if you want to order a discontinued pattern, you can ask for it.
 Herend has all the old plans stored.
 Except when he doesn’t.
-The artists of Herend will look up the plans of the design, and will paint it for you.
-To learn more about special ordering you can contact us directly: email@example.com
+The artists of Herend will look up the design plans and paint them for you.
+To learn more about special ordering, you can contact us directly: email@example.com

-The surprising fact is that it does not cost you any extra fee.
+The surprising fact is that it does not cost you any extra fees.
 So you can have the replacement or the set you wanted.

 Limited Edition Patterns